jump-dev/Cbc.jl/README.md

 ### Using the C interface

-The low-level C interface is available in the ``CoinMPInterface`` submodule:
+The low-level C interface is available in the ``CbcCInterface`` submodule:
 ```
-    using Cbc.CoinMPInterface
+    using Cbc.CbcCInterface
 ```

 Using this interface is not recommended.